-Of course, there are plenty of bespoke services, websites & databases.
-This article is focused on native access for source validation & verification.
+Of course, there are plenty of bespoke services, websites and databases.
+This article is focused on native access for source validation and verification.

-The video conference calls are limited to the first 30 people who join the voice chat at the moment.
-However, it is unlimited for audio-only conference calls.
+As of the current version, video conference calls have a participant cap, limiting access to the first 30 people who join the voice chat.
+However, there's no participant limit for audio-only conference calls.

 The mobile app has a display similar to below:

 Given that video and audio chats on Telegram are live and don't appear to be stored or indexed, it's critical to understand the potential need for live monitoring.
 Identifying where these chats are happening around the internet during significant events and possibly accessing them directly to comprehend the context of the discussions could be crucial, depending on your specific needs.
 This ongoing awareness can guide your planning and decision-making process.

 Chat Link Sharing

 Telegram enables users to share a direct link for joining a group, channel, or chat.
 This functionality is crucial during an emerging event or situation as organisers can easily distribute a link for direct communication channels outside of their immediate Telegram network.

 Those persistently monitoring threat groups should consider watching for URLs associated with Telegram audio/video chats.
 These URLs typically include: